-- (B) Submission Requirements - (1) Completed land use application provided by the County. - (2) Application fee. - (3) Narrative of how the application meets all of the criteria in these Subdivision Regulations. - (4) Plat exhibit in conformity with Sec.
-6-170 of these Subdivision Regulations. - (5) Final Declaration of Covenants, if applicable. - (6) Final Development Reports: - (a) Final plans and drainage report based upon the approved preliminary concepts are to be submitted as follows: - (1) Detailed, engineered and stamped plans for the storm drainage system including construction details and alignment of storm
+- (B) Submission Requirements - (1) Completed land use application provided by the County. - (2) Application fee. - (3) Narrative of how the application meets all of the criteria in these Subdivision Regulations.

 PC Revisions (Highlighted in yellow) Staff suggested revisions (Highlighted in blue)